mgdelacroix/campaigner/README.md

-  init        Creates a new campaign in the current directory publish     Publishes the campaign tickets in different providers standalone  Standalone fire-and-forget commands sync        Synchronizes the status of the tickets with remote providers token       Subcommands related to tokens
+  init        Creates a new campaign in the current directory publish     Publishes the campaign tickets in different providers standalone  Standalone fire-and-forget commands status      Prints the current status of the campaign sync        Synchronizes the status of the tickets with remote providers token       Subcommands related to tokens